tankh99/tp/docs/DeveloperGuide.md

 **Extension**

-* *a.
+* 3a.
 User presses the Down arrow key when there is no next command
-    * *a1.
+    * 3a1.
 An empty string is returned

-  Use case ends.

-**Use case: Comparing between 2 commands in history**

-**MSS:**
-1. User types in and executes any 2 commands.
-2. User presses the Up arrow key twice to view his first command
-3. User then presses the Down arrow key to view his second command
-4. User alternates the Up and Down arrow key to compare between both commands
-5. User chooses a command to modify and execute
-6. User presses the Up button and sees his last modified command

   Use case ends.

 ### Non-Functional Requirements